New Zealand Teacher Registration &

 4. The summary report, which discretely marks the end of the cycle.

 Would-be teachers should also keep an eye on announcements from the New Zealand Ministry of Education.
 It’s mid-way developing its 30-year strategic plan for education – including early learning – in the country.
-This website will link you to the latest media release and the cabinet paper outlining the process and key dates from September 2018.

 Educa reports on education issues in New Zealand through our blog.